KDE/digikam-doc/batch_queue/queue_settings.rst

 The **Target File Exists** setting allows you to customize the behavior when the target file already exists.
 You can **Store as a different name**, **Overwrite automatically** to overwrite the target file, or **Skip automatically** to skip overwriting the target file.
 No matter what option is selected, the Batch Queue Manager will not ask you about this behavior while running.

 The **Save Image as a Newly Created Branch** setting will use **Image Versioning** to name target files.
-This is the same behavior as when files are exported from **Image Editor** when Versioning feature is enabled.
+This is the same behavior as when files are exported from **Image Editor** when the versioning feature is enabled.

 The **Work on all Processor Cores** setting will use more than one core to process items in parallel from the same queue.